SoftwareEngineeringToolDemos/Calico/README.md

 The tool should launch.

-In this repository, for Aalta you will find:
+In this repository, for Calico you will find:

 * :white_check_mark: [Source code](https://github.com/uci-sdcl/Calico) (available)